 - Properly completed form and timely updates in case of any changes.

 - Payment of 25 € as a submission fee.

 - Documentary films

 - Animation films or hybrid projects

-- Different TV and film formats based on reality
+- Various TV and film formats based on real life

 - Documentary and educational computer games